kyma-project/busola/docs/extensibility/30-form-fields.md

 #### Scoping

 When a trigger is invoked in an array, by default it matches only fields in the same array item.
 And it bubbles all the way up to root.
-To subscribe to a trigger on a different level a jsonata-like notation can be used.
-To match triggers globally, that is, match triggers happening in root, a `$root.foo` notation can be used.
-To just access a higher level, `$parent.foo` can be used instead.
-It's possible to repeat `$parent` multiple times to access even higher levels (e.g. `$parent.$parent.foo`).
+To subscribe to a trigger on a different level, you can use a jsonata-like notation.
+To match triggers globally, that is, match triggers happening in root, you can use a `$root.foo` notation.
+To just access a higher level, use `$parent.foo` instead.
+It's possible to repeat `$parent` multiple times to access even higher levels (for example, `$parent.$parent.foo`).

 ## Related Links